Advance Your Personalization Skills

 - Click Save.

-- Confirm that the custom component is listed as an installed package in the administration interface.
+- Confirm that the custom component is listed as an installed package in the Setup interface.

 Leung opens the NTO email in edit content mode and sees the new custom content block type, Local Weather.
 Success!

 Next, Leung adds the block to the email and configures personalization.
 She drags the Local Weather block to the email canvas.
 By default, the block displays the weather for the city listed in the Location form field.
 In this example, that's Buenos Aires.

 However, for this project, NTO wants the block to display the weather for the subscriber’s home city.
 To accomplish that, she must edit the block’s HTML code.

 - Navigate to the block’s HTML Editor tab.